bigchaindb/bigchaindb/CONTRIBUTING.md

 With your new branch checked out locally, make changes or additions to the code or documentation.
 Remember to:

 * follow [our Python Style Guide](PYTHON_STYLE_GUIDE.md).
 * write and run tests for any new or changed code.
-There's a section in [our Python Style Guide](PYTHON_STYLE_GUIDE.md) about writing and running tests.
+There's [a README file in the `tests/` folder](./tests/README.md) about how to do that.
 * add or update documentation as necessary.
 Follow [our documentation strategy](./docs/README.md).

 As you go, git add and git commit your changes or additions, e.g.